 Succulents have different needs than most other plants.
 Here are the most common mistakes when growing succulents and how to avoid them.

 The biggest mistake people make with succulents is overwatering them.
 Waterlogged roots rot, the stem becomes squishy, and leaves fall off.
-On the surface, your succulent may look okay, until one day you find that your lower leaves have gone slimy and black.
+On the surface, your succulent may look okay until one day you find that your lower leaves have gone slimy and black.
 If any of your leaves look yellow, translucent, or slimy, you may be overwatering.
 Succulent roots are very sensitive and are super susceptible to root rot, so be careful with your watering habits!
 Most succulents only need to be watered once every 1 to 2 weeks.
 When they are actively growing, which is spring and summer for most succulents, drench the soil once a week.
-When they are dormant, usually in fall and winter, do so once a month.
+When dormant, usually in fall and winter, do so once a month.
 It is best to let their soil dry out completely before watering again!

 2. Using the Wrong Container

 Succulents need well-draining soil!
 They also need well-draining containers!
 Containers with no drainage holes typically retain far too much water for succulents (and are also susceptible to overheating, which brews bacteria), and your plants are far less likely to do well in these.
 So, while you may love the idea of repurposing that galvanized steel bucket as a planter, be sure to drill holes in the bottom first (or be prepared to deal with many potential issues!)
 You would be best with wood, terra cotta, or hypertufa containers that can easily breathe.

 3. Using the Wrong Soil